julioespin/julioespin.github.io/Massachusetts_School_Analysis.md

 ## The Analysis

-The first KPI that we looked at was the lowest graduation rates for the different schools in Massachusetts to determine which schools were struggling the most.
+We first looked at the lowest graduation rates to determine which schools in Massachusetts were struggling the most.
 Using the bar graph below, we see that the bottom 10 graudation rates range from 0-18.2%.

 <img src="images/Massachussets Grad Rate.png"/>